Section 60 Of Companies Act 2013: Publication Of Share Capital

 5. Called up and Uncalled Capital: These are expressions for the part of subscribed capital that has been called for by the company and the portion that is not yet called for.

-It is essential for financial experts, businesspersons, and investors to know share capital and its kinds, as it determines ownership structure, financing capability, and legal obligations of a company.
+It is essential for financial experts, businesspersons, and investors to know share capital and its kinds, as it determines the ownership structure, financing capability, and legal obligations of a company.

 What is Publication of Share Capital?